NooCube Vs Alpha Brain: Which Is Right For You?

 Alpha Brain has positioned itself as a forerunner in the nootropics field, owing largely to its high profile paid celebrity endorsements.
 However, a pressing concern arises from its reliance on proprietary blends, which essentially mask the exact dosages of individual components.
 This veiling becomes particularly concerning when we crunch the numbers and contrast them with established clinical doses.

-To provide clarity, let's delve into the mathematics of it.
+To provide clarity, let's assess the mathematics of what's really in Alpha Brain's formulation.

 The Onnit Focus Blend further elucidates this issue.
 Totaling 240mg, it encompasses Alpha GPC, Bacopa Monniera, and Huperzia Serrata.
 For Alpha GPC to be effective, doses usually range from 300mg to 600mg [35].
 Even at the lowest end of this range, the 240mg total blend would be insufficient, not to mention the inclusion of other ingredients.